 Killing the Microorganism

 Great studies were made during the late 1800s in the development of antiseptic techniques.
 It began with a report by Hungarian physician Ignaz Semmelweis on a dramatic decline in childbirth fever when physicians used antiseptic techniques when delivering babies.
 Infections become preventable through the use of antiseptic techniques.

 Scientists from all over set out to use Ehrlich’s findings to find drugs that could make infected patients well again.
 One of the most striking breakthroughs came in 1929 when Alexander Fleming discovered Penicillin snotatum, the organism that synthesizes penicillin.
 Penicillium notatum is a fungus that kills the Staphyloccus aureus microorganism and similar microorganisms.
 Fleming grew cultures of Staphyloccus aureus, a bacterium, in the laboratory.
 He was also conducting experiments with Penicillium notatum, a mold.
-By accident the Staphyloccous aureus was contaminated with the Penicillium notatum, causing the Staphyloccocus to stop reproducing and die.
-Penicillium notatum became one of the first antibiotic.
+By accident the Staphylococcus aureus was contaminated with the Penicillium notatum, causing the Staphyloccocus to stop reproducing and die.
+Penicillium notatum became one of the first antibiotics.
 An antibiotic is a substance that kills bacteria.